aabdelghani/boschTestBench/README.md

 ## Software Requirements

-- Arduino IDE for compiling and uploading the sketch to the Arduino board
+- Arduino IDE for compiling and uploading the sketch to the Arduino board.
+- Seeed Studio Arduino CAN Shield v2 library must be manually installed from its GitHub repository.
+Follow these steps to download and install the library:
+  1. Visit the GitHub repository at [Seeed Studio Arduino CAN](https://github.com/Seeed-Studio/Seeed_Arduino_CAN.git).
+  2. Download the library by clicking on the `Code` button and selecting `Download ZIP`.
+  3. Open the Arduino IDE.
+  4. Go to `Sketch` > `Include Library` > `Add .ZIP Library...`
+  5. Navigate to the downloaded `.zip` file, select it, and click on `Open` to install the library.

+After these steps, the Seeed Studio Arduino CAN library will be available in your Arduino IDE, allowing you to compile and upload sketches that communicate with the CAN Bus Shield v2.

 ## Configuration